 Where can I find resources for a career in development?

-About 73% of professional developers have a degree in computer science or another engineering discipline, according to Stack Overflow.
-Traditionally, a bachelor's degree in computer science was necessary for advancing in the field; however, a shortage of developers in many areas and the rise of coding schools has led some companies to hire candidates without traditional education backgrounds.
+About 75% of professional developers have a bachelor’s degree or higher, according to Stack Overflow.
+Traditionally, a bachelor’s degree in computer science was necessary for advancing in the field; however, a shortage of developers in many areas and the rise of coding schools has led some companies to hire candidates without traditional education backgrounds.

 Some 87% of developers said they have taught themselves a new language, framework, or tool without taking a formal course, while 49% said they had taken an online course in programming or software development, like a massive open online course (MooC).